 - One of the most well-known attractions in Denver are the breweries

 - Tours of the Coors Brewery are free, but you need to drive to Golden, Colorado, which is about 30 minutes outside of Denver

-- Then slow down a bit and go to one of the many free or inexpensive museums and tours: United States Mint Tour, Denver Story Trek, Buffalo Bill Museum and Grave or the Colorado State Capitol.
+- Then slow down a bit and go to one of the many free or inexpensive museums and tours: Denver Story Trek, Colorado State Capitol.

 If you rent a car:

-- Drive over to Colorado Springs to see the breathtaking views of the Garden of the Gods and Pikes Peak
+- Drive over to Colorado Springs to see the breathtaking views of the Pikes Peak

 Phoenix offers more than 300 sunny days a year – perfect for those who may love the sun but not the beach.
 While temperatures are scorching hot during the summer, winters are mild.
 The desert surroundings offer a unique landscape for visitors, and finding adventures in this southwest gem does not have to be expensive.